Unit Testing Boundary Conditions and Edge Cases

 Overview

-This skill provides systematic patterns for testing boundary conditions, edge cases, and limit values using JUnit 5.
-It covers numeric boundaries (Integer.MIN_VALUE, MAX_VALUE), string edge cases (null, empty, whitespace), collection boundaries, floating-point precision, date/time limits, and concurrent access patterns.
+Systematic patterns for testing boundary conditions, corner cases, and limit values in Java using JUnit 5.
+Covers numeric boundaries, string edge cases, collection states, floating-point precision, date/time limits, and off-by-one scenarios.

 When to Use